 It was another chilly Friday night at Founders Park, where starting pitcher Adam Hill threw a dominant performance to shutdown the Tigers and help the Gamecocks get the win.
 It was a similar situation from last week, just against different Tigers as South Carolina went on to get the 9-2 win over Princeton in game one.

-Hill had a rough first inning, giving up a leadoff walk that would result in a run and threw 30 pitches just to get through the inning.
+Hill had a rough first inning, giving up a leadoff walk that would result in a run and throwing 30 pitches just to get through the inning.
 Head coach Mark Kingston knew that it wasn't the best he's seen Hill throw, but he got the job done on a Friday night.

 "He wasn't quite as sharp tonight but I thought he really powered through it," Kingston said.
 "Didn't have quite the stuff, wasn't quite as sharp but Friday night guys, they need to find a way to get through it and he did.
 And he did and gave us five good innings, still had eight or nine strikeouts."